NeuroBench/neurobench/docs/metrics/workload_metrics/synaptic_operations.rst

         2 \\
         1 \\
     \end{bmatrix} \rightarrow
-    SynOps = 4
+    \text{Effective SynOps} = 4

-For Dense synaptic operation, instead of binarizing we convert everything to all ones.
+For Dense synaptic operation, instead of binarizing we convert all elements to 1.
+The forward pass yields all zero and non-zero operations.
+In the above example, the number of Dense synaptic operations is 9.

 With these augmented input tensors and weights from the hooks we re-run the forward pass.
 The final number of operations is the average over all of the samples.
 Samples is defined over the batch dimension (0 dimension).